-Editor's note: This blog is the third post in Human Nature’s new “Gender + Conservation” blog series; read previous posts.
+Editor's note: This blog is the third post in our new “Gender + Conservation” blog series.

 Sitting at a seaside guesthouse in Com, a small community in Timor-Leste, I watched the moon rise over the ocean.
 Tiny lights began to flicker along the shoreline as women waded in the shallow waters of the reef flat, collecting crabs, octopus and sea urchins and using baskets woven from palm leaves to catch small fish.

 Women in Timor-Leste interact with nature on a daily basis, but as the owner of the guesthouse, Robela Mendes, explained to me, women have a different relationship with natural resources than men.
 “It is important to get women involved in conservation, because they use natural resources too.”